mailsac/mailsac-examples/about/faq.rst

 * use it when you (legally) want to receive email without disclosing your identity
 * send to an email address or multiple email addresses without needing to create them
-* as a developer, to test that your application is sending email

 .. _faq-messages-not-received: